digitaldisarray/LCD-Crypto/README.md

  - Make it better.
  - Add a python version.
  - Make it even better than before.

-## NOTICE
-This software is not complete yet.

 ## Why?
 Keeping track of crypto is fun.